CrazyLeek/STEP-journey-checker/readme.md

 latitude) and a list of mode of transports stated by the user such as ('walk', 'bus 1', 'bus 2').

-The algorithm is divided in three parts :
+It is divided in three parts :
-1. Multimodal journey detection: as a journey can be composed of several mode of transports, each part has to be identified
+1. **Multimodal journey detection**: as a journey can be composed of several mode of transports, each part has to be identified

-2. Trip checking: once each trip has been identified in step 1, they are verified
+2. **Trip checking**: once each trip has been identified in step 1, they are verified

-3. Check inter trips: points between two modes of transport (particularly between two modes of public transports when users are supposed to walk and this mode isn't explicitly declared by them) are checked assuming they can only be walk
+3. **Check inter trips**: points between two modes of transport are checked assuming they can only be walk (particularly between two public transports when users are supposed to walk and this mode isn't explicitly declared by them)

 ![Overview of the algorithm](readme_assets/algo_journey_checking.svg#center)

-The algorithm use to main features :
+The algorithm use two main features :
 - a classification algorithm : two methods were tested (a bayesian and a machine learning method).
 Currently, the method used is the bayesian one.
 - a public transport search : we use data issued by the city of Dublin to verify that commuters' points match public routes.

+## Main data structures

+- Modes of transport :
+  Users have to say what modes of transport they are going to use.
+To store this information, we use a list of pairs of values.
+Each pair represent a mode of transport.
+The first element is a string contining the mode (e.g.
+  `'bus'` or `'bike'`) and the second one is the name of the route when the mode is public.
+When the mode isn't public, the value has no importance (but need to exist) and is usually `None` or `""`.
+For example, if users are starting their journey by foot, then take a bus whose name is '4A' and finish using a tramay (luas in Dublin) whose name is 'Green' then the modes will be stored like that: `[('walk', None), ('bus', '4A'), ('luas', 'Green')]`